Wisdom – Insight

-A person who has gained insight is referred to as a discerning thinker (navon) He has acquired understanding (tevunah).
+A person who has gained insight is one who has acquired a depth of understanding (tevunah).
+He is referred to as a discerning thinker (נָבוֹן).

 In conjunction with the process of gaining insight or understanding, the discerning thinker trains his heart to work closely with his intelligence so that his heart is guided by his wisdom.
-He is then referred to as a chacham lev (wise of heart) as described in Segment 10-08 (Wisdom of the Heart).
+He is then referred to as a chacham lev (wise of heart) as described in Segment 10-08 (Heart).
 Without this guidance, the person is free to follow the passions of the moment.
-He is then said to lack heart; and is a chasar lev (deficient heart).
+He is then said to be a chasar lev (deficient heart).
 We have seen what happens to a chasar lev in Segment 07-02.
-There a youth who lacks wisdom in his heart (verse 7) falls prey to temptations that he had not expected.
+There a youth whose heart lacks wisdom (verse 7) falls prey to temptations that he had not expected.

 After acquiring insight into his wisdom, the discerning thinker has ready access to it.
 The wisdom is then said to be on his lips for it is available to him at a moment’s notice.

-Since the discerning thinker is able to deal with changing conditions, he responds honestly to criticism, but only if he is a chacham lev, since his heart might prevent him for accepting the truth.
-In contrast, if his a chasar lev, his heart and mind are not integrated.
-He is then unable to accept the guidance of any wisdom he may have unless it is accompanied with pain that is externally applied by the circumstances in which he finds himself.
+Since the discerning thinker is able to deal with changing conditions, he responds honestly to criticism, but only if he is a chacham lev, since without wisdom his heart might prevent him for accepting the truth.
+In that case, he is a chasar lev because his heart and mind are not integrated.
+He is then unable to accept the guidance of any wisdom he may have unless it is accompanied with pain from the circumstances in which he finds himself.

 THE DISCERNING THINKER

 (1) When admonished, the discerning thinker (נָבוֹן) admits his sin as David did when confronted by the prophetv Nosson regarding the incident with Bas Sheva.
-See Tehillim Mizmor 051 (Beyond Teshuvah).
+See Tehillim Mizmor 051. (רש”י)

 (2) The discerning thinker is constantly developing his thinking as he seeks to understand the implications of a concept.
-His wisdom is therefore readily available and can be heard on his lips.
+His wisdom is therefore readily available and can be heard from his lips. (רבינו יונה)

 (4) The wisdom on the lips of the discerning thinker contrasts with the confusion that is evident on the lips of the fool.
 (See segment 10-08). (חנוך לנער)

 THE DEFICIENT HEART

 (9) The chasar lev has not trained himself to think things through and therefore he does not respond to logical reasoning.
-Only physical punishment will get his attention. (רבינו יונה)
+Only physical discomfort will get his attention. (רבינו יונה)